Zydeco Salsa Brings Louisiana Flavors to Lafayette, Acadiana Grocery Stores

 “It’s my brand, our idea,” the Breaux Bridge woman said.
 “Who’s doing a sweet potato salsa?
 Nobody.
 A red bean salsa?
 Nobody.
 A creole trinity?
 Nobody.
 It’s about Louisiana.”

-While Vallot has pulled back production of the Zydeco Bar for now, Zydeco Salsa can be found in grocery stores throughout Lafayette and Acadiana, Baton Rouge, New Orleans and central-market stores in Texas like Rouses, Natural Grocers, Hebert’s Market, Champagne’s Market and Breaux Mart.
+While Vallot has pulled back production of the Zydeco Bar for now, Zydeco Salsa can be found in grocery stores throughout Lafayette, Acadiana, Baton Rouge, and New Orleans –stores like Rouses, Natural Grocers, Fresh Market, Total Wine, Hebert’s Market, Champagne’s, Breaux Mart and many more.

 The salsa can be used as a traditional dip but Vallot also recommends using it while cooking.
 The Creole Trinity could be used as a sauce with fish, shrimp or chicken.
 The Sweet Potato could make a sauce for a stuffed duck.
 The Red Bean could be mixed with hummus for a football party.